 - Do you accept international graduates?
 We have accepted and do consider international graduates into our program; however, our department sponsors only J-1 visas.
 International graduates must have a valid ECFMG certificate uploaded to the CAS by December 31st of the interview year.

 - Does your program include the clinical base (transitional/preliminary medicine) year?
-Our program offers three years of training in Ophthalmology.
+Yes, as stated above, it is required to complete your transitional year at Henry Ford Hospital. .
 Candidates will also need to match with and successfully complete an ACGME-accredited transitional or preliminary medicine year prior to commencing ophthalmology training.
 Henry Ford Hospital does offer an excellent Transitional Year Program.
 Applications for the HFH Transitional Program are accepted through the National Residency Matching Program (NRMP).
 Applicants who match with our program are strongly encouraged to complete their transitional year at our institution, which makes for a much easier transition into Ophthalmology training.